brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 	-   Destination IP and Port (attacker machine): `192.168.55.60:4444`

-		-   Port 4444 is the default for a Metasploit reverse TCP payload, confirming that the PowerShell stager successfully connected back to the attacker’s Metasploit listener.
+		-   TCP/4444 is the default for a Metasploit reverse TCP payload, confirming that the PowerShell stager successfully connected back to the attacker’s Metasploit listener.

 -   The timestamp aligns with the process creation in the Executing Stage, showing a direct chain from service installation to process execution to network connection.

-#### MITRE ATT&CK mapping:
+#### MITRE ATT&CK Mapping:

 -   T1071.0001: Application Layer Protocol: Web Protocols [https://attack.mitre.org/techniques/T1071/001/](https://attack.mitre.org/techniques/T1071/001/)